zbhuiyan/Pavement/README.md

 * Stroke Width (applies for pencil and cloud)

 ### Technologies Used
-In addition to plain Javascript, HTML, and CSS, Pavement also utilizes Paper.js (drawing framework), Socket.io (real-time framework), and Redis (ds store). *** For our app, we recommend using Google Chrome as your internet browser.
+In addition to plain Javascript, HTML, and CSS, Pavement also utilizes Paper.js (drawing framework), Socket.io (real-time framework), and Redis (ds store).
+To improve the efficiency of the app, we setup a server specifically for redis, and the repository dedicated to that can be found [here] (https://github.com/adeaver/ResquePavement). *** For our app, we recommend using Google Chrome as your internet browser.

 ### Project Schedule